RedX1000/TetraLogger/README.md

 * Hidden tabs will be strikethroughed, and the space below it will be hidden.
 * Hovering over it will give a tooltip on whether you can hide or show the loot. <br><br>

+### Information & Updates
+* Information & Updates displays the following:
+    * The latest news about the plugin.
+    * TetraLogger's repository link.
+    * My discord information.
+    * My Ko-fi donation link.
+* I recommend checking here occasionally if anything gets updated regarding TetraLogger.<br><br>

+### Home button
+* The Home button takes you to the LoggerSuite homepage.
+* LoggerSuite is the all-in-one plugin homepage for the other loggers including this one.
+* There's an install link on the page, feel free to add it!<br><br>

 ## Settings
 * Settings allow for user choice of Algorithm for icon recognition and miscellaneous settings toggles.
 * Hover over the corresponding buttons title to learn more about what it does. <br><br>